solana-foundation/developer-content/docs/more/exchange.md

 ### Withdrawing

-The withdrawal address a user provides must be the that of their SOL wallet.
+The withdrawal address a user provides must be that of their SOL wallet.

 Before executing a withdrawal [transfer](#token-transfers), the exchange should check the address as